wolfjagger/polynomial_3-sat/README.md

 # Requirements

 This code has been tested in CentOS 7.2 using GCC 7.2 compiler only.
-However any compiler with C++17 should be able to build and run it.
-There are no special libraries needed other than the ones come with standard C++ library needed to build this code.
+However any compiler with C++17 compatibility should be able to build and run it.
+There are no special libraries needed, other than the ones come with standard C++ library, to build this code.
 CMake is required to build the code.

 ## Build